kimslawson/ninehundredforty/README.md

 ##Background

-The inspiration for the site came from Dr. Harley Rotbart's http://www.noregretsparenting.com/
+The inspiration for the site came from Dr. Harley Rotbart's [No Regrets Parenting](http://www.noregretsparenting.com/).

 ##Implementation